 Does the Lord build our confidence in His love through our personal encounters with Him?
 Yes, absolutely!
 Our personal experiences of answered prayer, feeling His Presence, peace, and comfort all work together to build our confidence in His love for us, but there remains one essential way to grow in confidence in any spiritual area.
 Feeding ourselves God’s Word and allowing it to grow inside our spirit, mind, and emotions by long and loving meditation increases our faith (see Romans 10:17).

 Song of Songs 4:2 shows the Bridegroom declaring over His Bride: “your teeth are like a flock of sheep that are even shorn, which came up from the washing; whereof every one bear twins and none is barren among them.”
 He speaks the identical verse again over her in SOS 6:6.
 The symbolism of sheep is used to compare her to a sheep following her good Shepherd, Jesus.
-She chews (with her teeth) long and lovingly on His Word.
+Her teeth chew long and lovingly on His Word.

 The first time read the entire list silently.